CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

   * Next Step: Get with GUI team and work on tested model implmentation into the GUI
 * Charles - Backend linking with the model and gui is working.
 Finish adding features to match our backend's functions to the GUI, such as a account creation to the title screen.
 * Rebekah - Data saves to file and loads to the app successfully.
+  * Next Step: Transition to working on the GUI.
 * TeamMember5

 ## Vision